-The school will recognise that early intervention can prevent poor attendance.
-As such, staff will receive training in identifying potentially at-risk pupils as part of their induction and refresher training.

-The Local Governing Board will ensure that teachers and support staff receive training in line with this policy as part of their induction.
-Following this initial training, staff will receive regular and ongoing training as part of their development.

-Training will cover at least the following:

-- The importance of good attendance - That absence is almost invariably a result of wider circumstances - The legal requirements on schools, e.g. the keeping of registers - The school's strategies and procedures for monitoring and improving attendance

-The school's procedures for multi-agency working to provide intensive support for pupils who need it

-The Local Governing Board will provide dedicated and enhanced attendance training to the Attendance Lead and other staff with specific attendance functions in their role - this will include training regarding interpreting and analysing attendance data and supporting pupils to overcome barriers to attendance.

-Staff will receive training to ensure they understand that increased absence from school could indicate a safeguarding concern and know how such concerns should be managed.
+- 21.1 The school will recognise that early intervention can prevent poor attendance.
+As such, staff will receive training in identifying potentially at-risk pupils as part of their induction and refresher training. - 21.2 The Local Governing Board will ensure that teachers and support staff receive training in line with this policy as part of their induction.
+Following this initial training, staff will receive regular and ongoing training as part of their development. - 21.3 Training will cover at least the following: - The importance of good attendance - That absence is almost invariably a result of wider circumstances - The legal requirements on schools, e.g. the keeping of registers - The school's strategies and procedures for monitoring and improving attendance - The school's procedures for multi-agency working to provide intensive support for pupils who need it - 21.4 The Local Governing Board will provide dedicated and enhanced attendance training to the Attendance Champion and other staff with specific attendance functions in their role this will include training regarding interpreting and analysing attendance data and supporting pupils to overcome barriers to attendance. - 22.5 Staff will receive training to ensure they understand that increased absence from school could indicate a safeguarding concern and know how such concerns should be managed.

-16. Monitoring and review
+22.0 Monitoring and review

-Attendance and punctuality will be monitored throughout the year.
-The school's attendance target is 96.5% - full details of the school's absence levels can be found on the school website at www.stmarystetbury.com

-This policy will be reviewed annually by the headteacher.
-The next scheduled review date for this policy is September 2024.

-Any changes made to this policy will be communicated to all relevant stakeholders.
+- 22.1 Attendance and punctuality will be monitored throughout the year.
+The school's attendance target is 97% full details of the school's absence levels can be found on the school website at stmarystetbury.com - 22.2 This policy will be reviewed annually by the headteacher.
+The next scheduled review date for this policy is September 2025 - 22.3 Any changes made to this policy will be communicated to all relevant stakeholders.